8bittree/normal_heights/README.md

 Just a simple (rust) library to create a normal map from a height map.

-Also includes a thin binary wrapper.
+Also includes a thin CLI wrapper.

 Example Library Usage
 ---------------------